SecretX33/AutomaticWeaponRemoval/README.md

 This addon is made for World of Warcraft 3.3.5a

-This addon remove your weapons automatically when you are controlled by Lady Deathwhisper, and more, like removing Paladin's RF buff if you are not a tank.
-No interface, just the slash commands, all configs related to classes and specs can be done in the Lua file.
+This addon remove your weapons automatically when you get controlled by a variety os bosses, like Lady Deathwhisper, and a lot more, like removing Paladin's RF buff if you are not a tank.

+No interface, most configs can be done by just using the slash commands, all configs related to classes and specs can be done in the Lua file.

 ------------